Private, fair and accurate: Training large-scale, privacy-preserving AI models in medical imaging: Discussion

 Our analysis of the per-diagnosis performance of models that are trained with and without privacy guarantees shows that models discriminate against diagnoses that are underrepresented in the training set in both private and non-private training.
 This finding is not unusual and several examples can be found in \cite{mehrabi2021survey}.
 However, the drop in performance between private and non-private training is uncorrelated to the sample size.
 Instead, the difficulty of the diagnosis seems to drive the difference in AUROC between the two settings.
 Concretely, diagnostic performance under privacy constraints suffers the most for those classes, which already have the lowest AUROC in the non-private setting.
 Conversely, diagnoses that are predicted with the highest AUROC suffer the least when DP is introduced.

 Previous works investigating the effect of DP on fairness show that privacy preservation amplifies discrimination \cite{farrand2020neither}.
-This effect is very limited in our study.
-Our models remain fair despite strong privacy guarantees, likely due to our real-life dataset's large size and high quality (whereas previous works limited their scope to toy datasets).
-Moreover, our use of pre-training helps to boost model performance and reduce the amount of additional information the model needs to learn \say{from scratch}, which seems to benefit under-represented groups in the dataset the most.
+This effect is limited to very low privacy budgets in our study.
+Our models remain fair despite at the levels of privacy protection typically used for training state-of-the-art models in current literature \cite{de2022unlocking}, likely due to our real-life datasets' large size and/or high quality.

+The effects we observed are not limited to within-domain models.
+Indeed, in a concurrent work, we investigated the effects of DP training on the domain generalizability of diagnostic medical AI models \cite{dpdomain23}.
+Our findings revealed that even under extreme privacy conditions, DP-trained models show comparable performance to non-DP models in external domains.